 Description

-A URI uniquely identifing a "concept" (aka. class, entity, individual or, in some contexts "term"), accompanied by additional information conveying the intended meaning, code and source of the information used to determine the intent of the URI.
+A URI uniquely identifying a "concept" (aka. class, entity, individual or, in some contexts "term"), accompanied by additional information conveying the intended meaning, code and source of the information used to determine the intent of the URI.

 ConceptReference can be used to bind a Class or DataType constraint to its terminology binding (aka "meaning" in ISO 11179-3).
 ConceptReference may also be associated with a describing code system and optional code system version by a usage relationship whose client is ConceptReference and whose supplier is CodeSystemReference.
 The purpose of this association is to identify the particular description that was used when selecting the concept reference.